How Much Do Actor Headshots Cost? — Photography Shark

 If you're based on the South Shore of Massachusetts — Hingham, Scituate, Norwell, Cohasset, Marshfield, or anywhere down to Plymouth — you've probably assumed that getting professional headshots means driving into Boston and dealing with parking, meters, and a rushed session in a downtown studio.

 It doesn't.
-My studio at 83 E Water St in Rockland is about 25 miles south of Boston on Route 3.
+My studio at 83 E Water Street in Rockland is about 25 miles south of Boston on Route 3.
 Free parking, a dedicated studio space, and the same results you'd get from a Boston photographer — without the commute or the Boston-market pricing premium.

 For professionals and actors on the South Shore, this is a meaningful difference.
 See a full breakdown of headshot packages and pricing at our dedicated pricing page.